aendra-rininsland/bluemoji/rfcs/0002-sharing.md

 # Summary

 Sharing features for Bluemoji.
+This proposal is non-normative.

 # Basic example

 Users are able to share Bluemoji with each other, and provide multiple Bluemoji as a "pack".

 # Motivation